Okipa

 The mythological origins of the Okipa centered around a creator figure called Lone Man and his conflict with a supernatural member of the tribe called Speckled Eagle.
 Its roles were doled out through special permissions earned or sold to certain members of the tribe.
 The ceremony took place at least once a year and usually during the summertime, though it regularly occurred two or three times a year and was known to be performed during the winter.
 Throughout the process dancers dressed as male buffalo were painted by the townspeople and performed ritual dances outside the Medicine Lodge as young men inside fasted and submitted to the torture.
 During the third day, a trickster figure who ritually harassed the women of the tribe with a large symbolic penis was at the center of several of the performances.
 He was driven away by the tribe's women and the theft of his symbolic penis elevated one of the women to leadership status.
-At the end, a process known as Walking with the Buffalo took place, wherein the young married women of the tribe performed ritual sex with the Bull Dancers of the tribe, which infused the young women – and by extension their husbands – with a supernatural energy known as xópini.
+At the end, a process known as Walking with the Buffalo took place, wherein the young married women of the tribe performed ritual sex with the Bull Dancers of the tribe, which imbued the young women – and by extension their husbands – with a supernatural energy known as xópini.

 The Okipa was first attested in the writings of the American painter George Catlin, who earned the goodwill of the tribe and was allowed to view the ceremony, though he was not the first non-Indian to observe the event.
 While some of his account has been criticized as inaccurate or sensationalist, much of it has been corroborated by later independent accounts.
 While the ceremony kept some continuity, the events in the Okipa changed and altered through time, especially after a devastating bout of smallpox in 1837.
 The ceremony is thought to have influenced the Sun Dance performed by many Plains Indian tribes, most notably the Cheyenne's.
-Although the ritual torture receded as a focal point of the ceremony over time, it was formally outlawed in 1890.
+Although the ritual torture receded as a focal point of the ceremony over time, the Okipa was formally outlawed in 1890.